agopaz/sales_taxes_exercise/README.md

 and then you can use all the commands below.

-## Some preliminary explanations
+## Mongodb

-I didn't want to use database to save data and to get product information from orders.
-For this reason the problem arose of identifying whether a product was eligible for the **Basic sales tax** or not.

-I thought (only for exercise purposes) to solve this problem using machine learning techniques, to "teach" the software to recognize the category of a product starting from its name.<br>
-Obviously there were so many other possible solutions, but I wanted to have fun with this one.

-And so I used RubixML in php to build a simple model, train it with test data (view `./ml/product_category/data/dataset.csv`), and then use it to guess the category of a product.<br>
-I didn't want to get total accuracy, but only something acceptable, with a few lines of code.<br>
-The model obtained easily passes the test with the data provided, but also with other data that I have tested.<br>
+I use a mongo database to store same information about products.
+In particular to store product category in order to identify the products that are exempt from paying the **Basic sales tax**.

 ## Console command

-I created 3 commands callable from the CLI.
-The command list can be obtained using:
+I created a command callable from the CLI to test receipts creation.

-`./src/console.php list`

-### Order Receipt Command

 `./src/console.php orderReceipt`

-To test receipts creation.
 You can provide single or multiple order (view `--multiple` option).<br>
 And you can save receipt to file (`--output=<file_name>`) or view it on the screen.<br>
 The input data can be provided from a file (`--input==<file_name>`) or interactively if this option will not provided.<br>